denten-courses/masters-seminar/README.md

 career.
 Each week we will read and discuss several essays (stand-alone or book chapters), representative of a decade---starting with the turn of the twentieth century and ending in the twenty-first.
-Some of these will turn out to be canonical, while others represent still incohate possibilities for future research.
+Some of these will turn out to be canonical, while others represent still inchoate directions for future research.
+Throughout we will pay attention not only to what is being said, but how.
+I am interested here in the *work* of literary scholarship---its expertise and possibilities as a discipline.

 Students should expect to participate actively in weekly discussions, in-class and online, and to complete regular short written skill-building assignments.
 Together, we will reflect on the